RichardByrne95/CI-MS4-TuckIn/README.md

 -   Add realtime updates of order status (cooking/on it's way etc.) to order confirmation page.
 -   Add ability to add a note to the overall order for the restaurant.
 -   Add ability to edit notes/additional details
+-   Allow restaurants delivery and collection times to be separate
+-   Allow restaurant to have delivery intervals other that 15 minutes (easily done via adding delivery_interval option to model and setting interval to self.delivery_interval in get_todays_delivery_times())
+-   Implement minimum time before first available delivery slot as different restaurants prepare food at different speeds, and have different delivery schedules